 The disposal of different wastes becomes more and more important problem in many countries, particularly in the countries and regions highly industrialized.
 One of the factors which must here be taken into consideration is environmental protection.
-In search of most suitable waste disposal sites the abandonned surface mines are often used, to avoid withdrawal of new land.
-Such a solution is very often used for coal preparation tailing and power plant ash disposal because the preparation plants and power plants are often located in the vicinity of surface mines.
-However, this apparently rational solution contains often a great hazard considering that at abandoned open-pits, there is easier for waste to get into contact with groundwater, which should be often protected against pollution.
+In search of most suitable waste disposal sites the abandoned surface mines, or small valleys often used.
+Such a solution is very often used for minerals treatment tailing and power plant ash disposal because the preparation plants and power plants are often located in the vicinity of surface mines.
+However, this apparently rational solutions contains often a great hazard considering that at abandoned open-pits, there is easier for waste to get into contact with groundwater, which should be often protected against pollution.

-These problems are encountered sharply in Poland, and particularly at Silesia Region.
-In this region, where coal production attains 190-200 mill. tons per year approx. 100 mill. tons of coal waste are produced, as well as about 15 mill. tons of ashes and slags from power plants.
-A portion of this waste is utilized for various purposes but 50-60 mill. tons of coal waste and about 10 mill. tons of ashes and slags require to be adequately disposed.
+These problems are encountered sharply in Poland, and particularly at Silesia mining region.
+In this region, where coal production attains 150 mill. tons per year approx. 80 mill. tons of waste are produced, as well as about 15 mill. tons of ashes and slags from power plants.
+A portion of this waste is utilized for various purposes but 50 mill. tons of waste and about 10 mill. tons of ashes and slags require to be adequately disposed.
 These are tremendous masses, whose disposal requires many problems to be solved and also, among other things, the problem of groundwater protection against pollution.

 Such a great scale of the problem stimulated a number of research efforts, partly carried-out within common programs with the United States Environmental Protection Agency.
-This research allowed to find the degree of pollution effect of the waste, i.e. what soluble components, and in what quantity may pass from waste into the groundwater (1), as well as to provide hydrogeological criteria for the evaluation of disposal sites and recommendations for construction of safe disposals in a structure warranting groundwater protection.
+This research allowed to find the degree of pollution effect of the waste, i.e. what soluble components, and in what quantify may pass from waste into the groundwater (1), as well as to provide hydrogeological criteria for the evaluation of disposal sites and recommendations for construction of safe disposals in a structure warranting groundwater protection.
+Also the research and practice has been done for coal waste, the results and conclusions can be extended to other kinds of mineral and industrial waste.